 The student insurance fee will be placed on your student account until you satisfy the enrollment or waiver requirements.
 Once you satisfy these requirements, please allow 5-10 business days, processing time, for your student account to be updated.
-Please note that a student insurance hold does not affect your ability to register for courses or restrict any other online activity.

 IMPORTANT: If you do not take action to enroll or waive the student insurance plan prior to the deadline, you will be automatically enrolled into the insurance plan and responsible for the full premium amount.
 Once you are enrolled, the coverage cannot be cancelled for any reason.
 NO EXCEPTIONS WILL BE MADE.
 (Deadline dates for applications to enroll in or waive coverage are August 30, 2019 for annual/fall enrollment and January 17, 2020 for spring/summer enrollment).